prashantvk1803/Aps_portfolio.github.io/function.md

   - `O(4N)` for storing the segment tree.
   - `O(N)` for storing the Fenwick tree.

 Both Segment Trees and Fenwick Trees greatly improve the like/dislike system in a music streaming software.
 These data structures lower the time complexity of update and query operations from `O(N)` to `O(log N)` resulting in a more scalable and responsive solution than arrays.
-This assures improved performance and a better user experience, particularly with a big number of songs.

 <br>